 As a result, the U.S. Supreme Court decided in 1997 that asbestos cases could no longer be heard as class action lawsuits at the federal level.

-- Today, mesothelioma class action lawsuits are almost never filed.
-Asbestos victims looking to take legal action typically file an individual mesothelioma personal injury or wrongful death lawsuit.
+- Today, mesothelioma class action lawsuits are seldom filed.
+Asbestos victims seeking legal action typically file an individual mesothelioma personal injury or wrongful death lawsuit.

 - Mesothelioma class action lawsuits can only be filed with U.S. state courts.